Robertpm0/Dalle-2-NFT-Minter/README.md

-forked from 1998Code's repo: https://github.com/1998code/DALLE-2-App
+Inspired by 1998Code's repo: https://github.com/1998code/DALLE-2-App
 Credit to OpenAI's Dalle-2: https://openai.com/dall-e-2/

 How to use: